 The most widely used part of the Internet is the World Wide Web (often abbreviated "WWW" or called "the Web").
 Its outstanding feature is hypertext, a method of instant cross-referencing.
 In most Web sites, certain words or phrases appear in text of a different color than the rest; often this text is also underlined.
 When you select one of these words or phrases, you will be transferred to the site or page that is relevant to this word or phrase.
 Sometimes there are buttons, images, or portions of images that are "clickable."
 If you move the pointer over a spot on a Web site and the pointer changes into a hand, this indicates that you can click and be transferred to another site.

-Using the Web, you have access to millions of pages of information.
-Web browsing is done with a Web browser, the most popular of which are Microsoft Internet Explorer and Netscape Navigator.
+Using the Web, you have access to billions of pages of information.
+Web browsing is done with a Web browser, the most popular of which are Chrome, Firefox and Internet Explorer.
 The appearance of a particular Web site may vary slightly depending on the browser you use.
 Also, later versions of a particular browser are able to render more "bells and whistles" such as animation, virtual reality, sound, and music files, than earlier versions.

 Continue Reading About Internet